seedstack/website/content/docs/seed/manual/web/static-resources.md

         weight: 30
 ---

-SEED web support provides automatic static resource serving from the classpath and the docroot with some benefits over the container default resource serving:
+Seed web support provides automatic static resource serving from the classpath and the docroot with some benefits over the container default resource serving:

 * Automatic serving of pre-minified and/or pre-gzipped versions of resources